-I'm impressed because it's sharper, and mostly because it's much smoother, faster and quieter than the old D800 and D800e.
 The D810 astounds me with how well it can handle multiple assignments, from ultra-high resolution gallery and fine art production, botanical field work and scientific record-keeping, military reconnaissance and industrial espionage to family, portraits and fast action — and it works astounding well down into the dark with autofocus that's fast and sure in dimmer light than I can see.
-It's also super-clean at insanely high ISOs, and gets even sharper when shot at ISOs below 100!
+Of course it's super-clean at insanely high ISOs, and gets even sharper when shot at ISOs below 100!